skip to Main Content

 Unconscionable Procurement: Setting Inter-Vivos Gifts Aside

-Unfortunately, when a person is nearing the end of their life, it is not uncommon for family members or close friends to try and take advantage of the situation for their own financial gain.
-This can take many forms, including exercising undue influence on the will-writer to leave large gifts in the will, or simply misleading them into changing their will to reduce or exclude someone else’s inheritance.
-Fortunately, those adversely impacted may be able to challenge a will when there has been interference which led to the will being unrepresentative of its writer’s final wishes, even after the death of the writer.
-But, what about gifts given under similar circumstances before the will-writer passes (inter-vivos gifts)?
+Unfortunately, when a person nears the end of their life, it’s not uncommon for family members or close friends to exploit the situation for financial gain.
+This can involve exercising undue influence on the will-writer to leave large gifts in their will, or misleading them into changing their will to reduce or exclude someone else’s inheritance.
+Affected beneficiaries may be able to challenge a will if interference caused it to misrepresent the writer’s true wishes.
+But, what about gifts given under similar circumstances before the will-writer passes?

 Unconscionable Procurement

-The doctrine of unconscionable procurement is meant to uphold the interests and intentions of the gift giver in significant wealth transfers.
-It allows the courts to make wealth transfers voidable if the gift giver did not fully understand what they were doing, or were ‘tricked’ by the person receiving the gift.
-For the courts to consider a wealth transfer voidable due to unconscionable procurement, it must be established that:
+The doctrine of unconscionable procurement protects the intentions of the gift giver in significant wealth transfers.
+The courts can void transfers if the gift giver didn’t fully understand the decision or if the recipient misled them.
+For the courts to void a wealth transfer due to unconscionable procurement, it must be shown that:

 • The person receiving the gift obtained a significant benefit